bcairns/svelte-experiments/matrix-canvas/README.md

 ### Approach

-An early experiment employed CSS transitions for colour/opacity fading, but the sheer number of elements made this very non-performant.

-The current approach updates colours (as needed) directly every "tick" (100ms) which is very fast.
-No DOM elements are created or destroyed after init.

-The essential algorithm is leading and trailing "cursors", and a loop to update character states in between.
-(See components/Column.svelte)
+This is essentially a fork of matrix-dom, modified to render to canvas.

 ### Other

 `npm run build` for a production build.
-Currently compiles to just 7107 bytes of JS! :smiling_face_with_three_hearts:
+Currently compiles to just 7730 bytes of JS! :smiling_face_with_three_hearts:

 ---